 Previously, Darren worked for 4 years in the Washington, D.C.
 Office of U.S. Senator Bernard Sanders as Senior Policy Advisor for Energy & Environment, and later as Chief Counsel.
 He has also worked for the National Governors Association as Program Director for Energy and Transportation.
 Darren has a B.A. from Florida Atlantic University and earned a J.D. and Master of Studies in Environmental Law from Vermont Law School.
 While at Vermont Law School, he was selected as Managing Editor of the Vermont Law Review, and clerked for U.S. Senator Patrick Leahy on the Senate Judiciary Committee.
 He is a member of the Vermont Bar, Virginia Bar, and Florida Bar.
 Darren has also served as a Policy Fellow on Climate Change and Renewable Energy at the University of Vermont Center for Research on Vermont, and in that capacity published a law journal article on the future of utility regulation in the William & Mary Environmental Law and Policy Review.

-Paul G. Alexander, CPCU, ARM-PE serves as Manager of Safety & Risk Management in the Center for Safety at the Burlington Electric Department (BED).
+Paul G. Alexander, CPCU, ARM-PE, CUSP serves as Manager of Safety & Risk Management in the Center for Safety at the Burlington Electric Department (BED).
 In this role, he oversees the areas of Risk Management, Safety, Environmental, General Services and Purchasing & Inventory.
 Additionally, he acts as the Primary Compliance Contact (PCC) for the FERC/NERC/NPCC Reliability standards.
 Prior to joining BED, he worked in the Actuarial Areas at Vermont Mutual and at the Aetna Life & Casualty (in Hartford, CT).
 He received a Bachelor of Science Degree in Mathematics from UVM and a Master of Science Degree in Applied Statistics also from UVM.
-Since joining BED, he has earned the professional designations of Chartered Property Casualty Underwriter (CPCU) as well as the Associate in Risk Management for Public Entities (ARM-P), the Associate in Risk Management for Enterprise Risk Management (ARM-E) and OSHA’s Public Sector Safety & Health Fundamentals for General Industry.
+Since joining BED, he has earned the professional designations of Chartered Property Casualty Underwriter (CPCU), the Associate in Risk Management for Public Entities (ARM-P), the Associate in Risk Management for Enterprise Risk Management (ARM-E), OSHA’s Public Sector Safety & Health Fundamentals for General Industry and USOLN’s Certified Utility Safety Professional (CUSP).
 Paul is a Deputy Member of the Risk and Insurance Management Society (RIMS) as well as the Public Risk Management Association (PRIMA) and has served as President of the Vermont CPCU Society.

 Mike Kanarick leads the Center for Customer Care and Energy Services and serves as Manager of Customer Care, Communications, and Energy Services.
 Mike is responsible for the customer service, call center, education, community engagement, communications, government affairs, and energy efficiency areas of BED.